w3c/permissions-ws-2018/cfp.md

 ## Location

-The W3C Workshop will be located at Qualcomm's offices in La Jolla, California.
+The Workshop will be held at Qualcomm's offices in La Jolla, California.
 The closest airport is San Diego (SAN).

 ### Venue
 {: .no_toc}